Delta's last MD-88 flight: Farewell to a Mad Dog

 The MD-80s are affectionately known as Mad Dogs because they take off like rocket ships and unlike more modern automated aircraft, they require pilots' full attention to fly and land.
 At their height they represented 50% of all Delta departures and arrivals at the world's busiest airport, Hartsfield-Jackson Atlanta International.

 Over 33 years, the fleet flew 750 million passengers, achieving 12 million hours in the air.
-On the last day, only 14 MD-88s and two of its MD-90 sisterships were operating from the airline's Atlanta base.
+On the last full day of operations, only 14 MD-88s and two of its MD-90 sisterships were operating from the airline's Atlanta base.

 Retiring in style